 Payroll is designated as every Friday.
 Paychecks may be obtained in the Payroll by Department Supervisors on Friday.
 If the Friday falls on a holiday, Thursday may be designated for paychecks to be obtained by employees.
 Monthly employees are paid on the 4th pay week of each month.
 All new employees must work one (1) week before receiving pay.
 Pay periods are for the previous weeks work.
 Exception: Elected officials whose salary is set by state.
-Employees may choose to have their paychecks direct deposited automatically in their checking or savings account (ACH Direct Deposit).
+Employees hired by Ohio County Fiscal Court after July 1, 2017 must have their paychecks automatically deposited into their checking, savings, or check card account (ACH Direct Deposit).
+Anyone hired previous to this date is encouraged to ACH Direct Deposit.
 This convenience may save you time, postage, gasoline - and the anxiety of waiting in line.
 See Finance Officer for this saving option.